pandachad/pandachad/README.md

-- 👋 Hi, I’m @pandachad
+- My name is pandachad!
+- I use a Varmilo VA8MM Panda Keyboard w/ EC Ivy V2 Switches 🐼
-- 👀 I’m interested in ...
+- I am interested in programming
-- 🌱 I’m currently learning ...
+- I am currently learning Rust from the official book 🦀
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 pandachad/pandachad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.